 I reused the old bricks I found laying along the fence line to cap the raised corner garden bed we hadn’t been able to get to for years.

 And the the old pergola posts were reused here to make a little garden bed

-And here where I used the top beam to make a totally unnecessary but very grand entrance to our humble little chook yard.
+And you can see below I used the top beam of the old pergola to make a totally unnecessary but very grand entrance to our humble little chook yard.
 The two side posts were already there, we just had to even then up and add the top “trim”.
 I even moved my two sandstone urns to in front of the posts so my “arbour” looks even grander now.

 So maybe it did turn out to be a post about junk pile gardening after all.